HorvathLab/NGS/SCExecute/README.md

 distributed for Linux, MacOS, and Python environments, SCExecute builds on other NGS tools from the Horvath lab, including SCReadCounts.

-SCReadCounts is available as a self-contained binary package for 64-bit Linux systems, as Python source, and MacOS (Darwin).
+SCExecute is available as a self-contained binary package for 64-bit Linux systems, as Python source, and MacOS (Darwin).
 The self-contained binary package is appropriate for most Linux and MacOS users.
 The pythonic version requires pysam, numpy and scipy along with other packages (See the install instructions for more details).

-SCReadcounts provides explicit configuration for alignments barcoded through STARsolo, CellRanger and UMItools.
+SCExecute provides explicit configuration for alignments barcoded through STARsolo and UMItools.
 Additional cellular barcode extraction logic can be configured software, based on BAM file tags or RNA sequence name and delimited tokens or regular expressions (see Read Grouping documentation).